Mariners vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has collected 59 hits with 12 doubles, 19 home runs and 28 walks.
-He has driven in 38 runs with one stolen base.
+- Jorge Soler has 60 hits with 12 doubles, 19 home runs and 29 walks.
+He has driven in 39 runs with one stolen base.

 Soler Recent Games